Matthew Stafford: 2021 season: Super Bowl LVI

-In the Wild Card Round of the playoffs, Stafford earned his first postseason victory with a 34–11 win over the Arizona Cardinals, throwing for 202 yards and two touchdowns, along with 22 rushing yards and scoring a rushing touchdown for the first time since 2016.
-In Stafford's first career Divisional Round appearance, he threw for 366 yards and two touchdowns and rushed for a touchdown in the 30–27 win against the defending champion Tampa Bay Buccaneers.

-Playing in the NFC Championship Game for the first time in his career, Stafford and the Rams defeated the San Francisco 49ers by a score of 20–17.
-Despite being down 17–7 heading into the fourth quarter, Stafford managed to drive his team downfield culminating in a touchdown to his wide receiver Cooper Kupp, which cut the deficit to 17–14.
+In the Wild Card Round of the playoffs, Stafford earned the first postseason victory of his career in his fourth attempt with a 34–11 victory over the Cardinals, throwing for 202 yards and two touchdowns, along with 22 rushing yards and scoring a rushing touchdown for the first time since 2016.
+In Stafford's first career Divisional Round appearance, he threw for 366 yards and two touchdowns and rushed for a touchdown during a 30–27 road victory over the defending champion Tampa Bay Buccaneers.
+With the Rams' having squandered a 27–3 lead to allow a 27–27 tie game with the Buccaneers, Stafford completed two passes to wide receiver Cooper Kupp for 64 yards, including a 44-yard shot down the field to set up the game-winning field goal.
+Playing in the NFC Championship Game for the first time in his career, Stafford and the Rams defeated the 49ers by a score of 20–17.
+Despite being down 17–7 heading into the fourth quarter, Stafford managed to drive his team downfield culminating in a touchdown to Kupp, which cut the deficit to 17–14.
 Two subsequent drives ended in field goals, with the Rams taking the lead with 1:46 to go in the fourth quarter.
 The game was sealed when Jimmy Garoppolo threw an interception to linebacker Travin Howard while being pressured by Aaron Donald.
 The victory qualified the Rams for Super Bowl LVI, to be played in the Rams' home stadium, SoFi Stadium.
-Stafford completed 31 of 45 passes for 337 yards, two touchdowns, and an interception in the game.

-Against the Cincinnati Bengals in Super Bowl LVI, Stafford and the Rams came away victorious on their home field with a final score of 23–20.
+Stafford completed 31-of-45 passes for 337 yards, two touchdowns, and an interception in the game.
+During the Super Bowl against the Cincinnati Bengals, the Rams came away victorious on their home field with a final score of 23–20.
 Scoring started early in the first quarter thanks to a long drive that culminated in a Odell Beckham Jr. touchdown reception.
 The Bengals managed a field goal to make the score 7–3.
 Stafford then tossed another touchdown to wide receiver Cooper Kupp on the next possession to extend the lead to 13–3.
-However, on the first play of the second half, the Bengals retook the lead, 17–13.
-After field goals by both teams, the Rams trailed by a score of 20–16 in the fourth quarter.
-Stafford orchestrated a drive in the final minutes that ended with another touchdown pass to Kupp to regain the lead at 23–20.
-Overall, Stafford completed 26 of his 40 pass attempts for 283 yards, three passing touchdowns, and two interceptions as he earned his first championship ring in his first season with the Rams.
+However, on the first play of the second half, Cincinnati retook the lead, 17–13.
+After field goals by both teams, the Rams trailed 20–16 in the fourth quarter.
+Stafford orchestrated a drive in the final minutes that ended with another touchdown pass to Kupp to regain the lead 23–20.
+Overall, Stafford completed 26-of-40 passes for 283 yards, three touchdowns, and two interceptions as he earned his first championship ring in his first season with the Rams.